reaganhenke/deployment-countdown/README.md

 # DeploymentCountdown

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+This project is built with a MEAN (MongoDB, Express, Angular, and Node.js) stack.
+It allows users to create and share countdowns with a start and end date.

 ## Development server